vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 lines.
 The full build and all 20 CTest targets pass without warnings, including compiled prepasses and the formats that use section and finalization hooks.

+### Remove unused pitch-transition voice identity

+Remove NoteSpan's pitchBendVoice field, its initialization/propagation, and the obsolete comment describing its former purpose.
+No code read this identity;
+MIDI voice linking and range planning already use the continuation and bend state.
+This removes five production lines.
+The full build and all 20 CTest targets pass, including linked and mixed-mode pitch-transition regressions.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection, and remaining format-local helpers for redundant state and work.
-- Pitch-transition lowering retains an unread pitchBendVoice field.
-Investigate how fixed physical note-duration limits interact with note extensions and portamento splitting; generated segments currently omit that limit.
+- Investigate how fixed physical note-duration limits interact with note extensions and portamento splitting; generated segments currently omit that limit.
 A direct probe confirms that a note capped at tick 14 after a tempo change ends at tick 40 in native-portamento mode, and a delayed slide can recreate it at tick 20.